shamsul-haq-shuvo/shamsul-haq-shuvo.github.io/README.md

 ## About Me

-Hello, I'm [Your Name], a passionate [Your Profession/Title] based in [Your Location].
-I love to [Brief Description of Your Interests or Expertise].
+Hello, I'm Shamsul Haq Shuvo, a undergrad student at Islamic University of Technology - IUT (OIC); completing BSc in Electrical and Electronic Engineering.
+I am a tech enthusiast seeking for a career in the tech industry.

 ## Projects